brunomaga/brunomaga.github.io/_posts/2019-12-01-Bayesian-Variational-Inference-GMM.md

 \log p(x) = ELBO(q) + KL (q(z) || p(z \mid x))
 $$

 So we optimize the lower-bound term over quantities $q(z)$ to find a minimal approximation.
-Or in other words, since $\log p(x)$ does not depend on $q$, we *maximize the ELBO which is equivalent to miniziming the KL-divergence* of the real posterior $p(z \mid x)$ and its approximation $q(z)$.
+Or in other words, since $\log p(x)$ does not depend on $q$, we **maximize the ELBO which is equivalent to miniziming the KL-divergence** of the real posterior $p(z \mid x)$ and its approximation $q(z)$.

-## Mean-field Variational Inference
+## Mean-field Variational Family

 So far we foccused on a single posterior defined by a family with a single distributions $q$.
 We now extend our analysis to complex families.
-We focus on the simplest method for such scenarios, the *mean-field approximation, where we assume all latent variables are independent*.
+We focus on the simplest method for such scenarios, the **mean-field approximation, where we assume all latent variables are independent**.
 More complex scenarios such as variational family with dependencies between variables (structured variational inference) or with mixtures of variational families (covered in [Chris Bishop's PRML book]({{ site.resources_permalink }})) are not covered.
 As a side note, because the latent variables are independent, the mean-field approach that follows usually does not contain the true posterior.

 In this type of Variational Inference, due to variable independency, the variational distribution over the latent variables factorizes as: